 If on an application for a direction1 the appropriate national authority2 considers that the operation of a requirement in building regulations3 would be unreasonable in relation to the particular case to which the application relates, it may, after consultation with the local authority4, give a direction dispensing with or relaxing that requirement5.
-If building regulations so provide as regards a requirement contained in the regulations, the power to dispense with or relax that requirement is exercisable by the local authority (instead of by the appropriate national authority after consultation with the local authority)6.
-If building regulations so provide as
+If building regulations so provide as regards a requirement contained in the regulations, the power to dispense with or relax that requirement is exercisable by the local authority (instead of by the appropriate national authority after

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.